 Treatments of Sjogrens Disease

 There is no cure for sjogrens syndrome.
-Treatments are mainly symptomatic in which to treat dry eyes and dry mouth (xerostomia).
+Treatments are mainly symptomatic that include dry eye treatment and dry mouth (xerostomia) treatment.
 Palliative treatment for xerostomia are frequent sipping of fluid and artificial saliva preparations.
 Patients should avoid sugary beverages and candies because these may promote tooth decay.

 Plaquenil which is hydroxychloroquine may delay the progression of sjogrens disease and reduce the severity of associated symptoms.